-Brand-Name Drug - A prescription drug that is manufactured and sold by the pharmaceutical company that originally researched and developed the drug.
-Brand-name drugs have the same active-ingredient formula as the generic version of the drug.
-However, generic drugs are manufactured and sold by other drug manufacturers and are generally not available until after the patent on the brand-name drug has expired.
+Brand Name Drug - A prescription drug that is manufactured and sold by the pharmaceutical company that originally researched and developed the drug.
+Brand name drugs have the same active-ingredient formula as the generic version of the drug.
+However, generic drugs are manufactured and sold by other drug manufacturers and are generally not available until after the patent on the brand name drug has expired.

-Catastrophic Coverage Stage - The stage in the Part D drug benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$7,400 on covered drugs during the covered year.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you (or other qualified parties on your behalf) have spent \$8,000 for Part D covered drugs during the covered year.
+During this payment stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing.

-Centers for Medicare & Medicaid Services (CMS) - The federal agency that administers Medicare.
-Chronic-Care Special Needs Plan - C-SNPs are SNPs that restrict enrollment to special needs individuals with specific severe or disabling chronic conditions, defined in 42 CFR 422.2.
-A C-SNP must have specific attributes that go beyond the provision of basic Medicare Parts A and B services and care coordination that is required of all Medicare Advantage Coordinated Care Plans, in order to receive the special designation and marketing and enrollment accommodations provided to C-SNPs.
+Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.

+Chronic-Care Special Needs Plan - C-SNPs are SNPs that restrict enrollment to MA eligible individuals who have one or more severe or disabling chronic conditions, as defined under 42 CFR 422.2, including restricting enrollment based on the multiple commonly co-morbid and clinically-linked condition groupings specified in 42 CFR 422.4(a)(1)(iv).